YottaDB/YDBDoc/ReleaseNotes/ydbr138.md

 Run Time Error: This indicates that the call-name invoked by the C program does not have a corresponding entry in the call-in table specified by ydb_ci environment variable.

 Action: Add an entry to the call-in table for the call-name.
-Refer to the [External Calls section in the Programmer’s Guide](https://docs.yottadb.com/ProgrammersGuide/langfeat.html#ext-calls).
+Refer to the [External Calls section in the Programmer's Guide](https://docs.yottadb.com/ProgrammersGuide/langfeat.html#ext-calls).

 ### Legal Stuff